Wall Street wobbles a day after tumbling into bear market

-NEW YORK (AP) — Wall Street is wobbling between gains and losses Tuesday in its first trading after tumbling into a bear market on worries about a fragile economy and rising rates.
+NEW YORK (AP) — Wall Street is wobbling Tuesday in its first trading after tumbling into a bear market on worries that high inflation will push central banks to clamp the brakes too hard on the economy.

-The S&P 500 was 0.1% higher in early trading after a couple big companies flexed financial strength with stronger profits and payouts to shareholders.
-It was an unsteady gain, though, with the index swinging between a 0.1% loss and a 0.8% rise within the first half hour.
+The S&P 500 was 0.2% lower in midday trading as investors brace for the Federal Reserve's announcement on Wednesday about what it will do with interest rates.
+It was an unsteady move, though, and the index swung between an earlier loss of 0.5% and gain of 0.8% after a couple big companies flexed financial strength with stronger profits and payouts to shareholders.

-Trading across markets was much calmer, if still tentative, following Monday's worldwide rout.
-Treasury yields were easing back from their highest levels in more than a decade.
-Stocks across Asia and Europe were also mixed, while a measure of nervousness among stock investors on Wall Street was edging lower.
+Trading across markets was calmer, if still tentative, following Monday's worldwide rout.
+Stocks across Asia and Europe were mixed, while a measure of nervousness among investors on Wall Street was edging lower.

-One notable exception was bitcoin, which fell another 6.5% to drop below $22,100, according to CoinDesk.
-Cryptocurrencies have been among the most punished in this year's sell-off for markets, as the Federal Reserve and other central banks raise interest rates in order to rein in inflation and forcefully turn off the "easy mode" that helped prop up markets for years.
+Cryptocurrencies were mixed.
+They've been among the hardest-hit in this year's rout for markets as the Federal Reserve and other central banks raise interest rates in order to rein in inflation and forcefully turn off the "easy mode" that helped prop up markets for years.
+Bitcoin trimmed its loss to less than 1% and was sitting at $22,658, according to CoinDesk.
+It fell overnight to nearly 70% below its record of $68,990.90 set late last year.

-Economists said the data won’t keep the Federal Reserve from hiking its key interest rate this week by a larger-than-usual amount, with some even speculating the largest increase since 1994 that's triple the usual amount.
-But the figures offer a bit of salve following last week’s market-bludgeoning report that showed inflation at the consumer level accelerated last month, instead of getting better.
+Economists said the data won’t keep the Federal Reserve from hiking its key interest rate this week by a larger-than-usual amount, with some even speculating the largest increase since 1994 that's triple the usual move.
+But the figures weren't bludgeoning the market like last week's data on inflation at the consumer level, which showed inflation getting worse, not better as some investors had hoped.

+Treasury yields were churning up and down and remain close to their highest levels in more than a decade, reached Monday.
+They also have a relatively reliable warning signal of recession in the bond market flashing on and off.

-A relatively reliable warning signal of recession in the bond market was also dimming.
-The yield on the two-year Treasury fell back below the 10-year yield, at 3.32% versus 3.35%.
-The two-year yield is typically lower than the 10-year yield, and in the unusual circumstances where it isn't, some investors see it as a sign that a recession may be hitting in about a year or two.
+In morning trading, the yield on the two-year Treasury had fallen back below the 10-year yield, at 3.36% versus 3.39%.
+That's typically how things look in the bond market.

 It was the first trading for U.S. stocks after the S&P 500 closed Monday at 21.8% below its record set early this year.
 That put it in a bear market, which is what investors call a drop of 20% or more.